All fields are required.

 Created: Nov 25, 2013 | Flag

 Husband and I purchased this 1925 cottage and have been restoring it over the past 6 months, still lots to do but we love it.
-Added a Chandelier, cast iron sink, horse trough bath tub and tiled floor.The mirror is from Pottery Barn as well as the glass shelf, the cabinet is from Home Decoration Collection, shower curtain is Pottery Barn and the window curtains are from Target.
+Added a Chandelier, cast iron vintage sink, and tiled the floor.The mirror is from Pottery Barn as well as the glass shelf, the cabinet is from Home Decoration Collection, shower curtain is Pottery Barn and the window curtains are from Target.
 Love decorating in warm beige and whites through out the farmhouse / cottage.